As if every child is our own

 Apriligen’s mission is to cure rare, monogenic pediatric diseases.
 Our first clinical gene therapy program, APR-2020, is a purpose-built lentiviral vector to treat RPS19 deficient Diamond Blackfan Anemia (“DBA”).

-Apriligen’s goal is to develop therapies for illnesses that either have no cure and an unsatisfactory standard of care that is ineffective and harmful to patients.
-Our first program, APR-2020, seeks to offer an autologous solution for RPS19 deficient DBA patients that can potentially be scaled into many DBA variants.
+Apriligen’s goal is to develop therapies for pediatric monogenic illnesses that have no cure.
+Our first program, APR-2020, is an autologous solution for RPS19 deficient DBA patients.
+We believe this platform can be applied to many DBA variants as well as other monogenic illnesses.
 Once approved for RPS19, Apriligen’s long-term vision is to leverage its lentiviral platform and seek additional regulatory approvals for applications in rare diseases beyond DBA.

 Our Challenge